Plastic Surgery Guide Korea Updates & Prices

 Safety Checklist for 2026

-Before undergoing any procedure, international patients should confirm the following: the clinic is registered with the Korean Healthcare Services (KHS) medical tourism accreditation body; the surgeon performs the operation personally (ghost surgery remains a reported issue, though enforcement has strengthened in 2026); the facility has an in-house anesthesiologist; and emergency protocols are in place.
+Before undergoing any procedure, international patients should confirm the following: the clinic is registered with the Korean Healthcare Services (KHS) medical tourism accreditation body; the surgeon performs the operation personally (ghost surgery remains a reported issue, though enforcement has strengthened); the facility has an in-house anesthesiologist; and emergency protocols are in place.
 For a full breakdown, visit our Korea Plastic Surgery Safety Checklist.

 Understanding Costs Beyond Surgery